mbalous/blog/portable_cpp_trace.md

 ```

 ### Example
-Given the facilities described above, and a custom error type:
+Given facilities described above, and a custom error type like this:

 ```
   struct ImapError: public Error {